njwilson23/depgraph/README.md

 - be documenting so that [a workflow can be easily reported](http://www.ontosoft.org/gpf/node/1)
 - perform fast rebuilds to enable experimentation

-Beyond the Python standard library, `depgraph` has no dependencies of its own, so it is easy to include in projects running on a laptop, on a large cluster, or in the cloud. `depgraph` supports modern Python implementations (Python 2, Python 3, PyPy).
+Beyond the standard library, *depgraph* has no dependencies of its own, so it is easy to include in projects running on a laptop, on a large cluster, or in the cloud. *depgraph* supports modern Python implementations (Python 2, Python 3, PyPy), and works on Linux, OS X, and Windows.

 ## Important parts